Rickcau/Chaos-Lab/Resources/ChaosProvider.md

 **You will not be able to use Chaos Studio without enabling the Microsoft.Chaos provider.
 You will get errors when trying to enable targets & capabilities.**

 # Prequisites
-1. An User account with Owner or Contributor Role to the subscription.
+1. User account with Owner or Contributor Role to the subscription.
 (This is a requirement, as you enable providers are the subscription-level.)

 # Check to see of the Microsoft.Chaos Provider is registered using Azure CLI